iantar1/Philosophers/README.md

+	Multithreading is used to improve the performance of a program.

 	Multithreading is a common technique used in modern software development to increase performance and responsiveness of applications, especially those that involve I/O operations or long-running tasks that can be split into smaller pieces.